upcontent/whitelabel-theme-s/README.md

 # UpContent Theme Preview

+To submit your whitelabel theme colors fork this repo and than modify the theme.scss appropriately.
+Once it is to your liking send us a link to the forked repo and we'll handle getting it into UpContent.

 ## Installation
 After cloning run ensure you have yarn installed (`npm install -g yarn`).
 Then run
 ```shell